 Position Summary:

-The Community Programs Director (CPD) is primarily responsible for the development, implementation, management, and evaluation of agency Permanent Supportive Housing/Recuperative Care/ Keep Austin Housed/ HVRP programs ensuring they align with the organization’s mission.
+The Community Programs Director (CPD) is primarily responsible for the development, implementation, management, and evaluation of agency Permanent Supportive Housing/Recuperative Care/ Keep Austin Housed/ SSVF/HVRP programs ensuring they align with the organization’s mission.
 The CPD is responsible for developing and implementing policies, procedures, and guidelines of all programs with the purpose of ensuring compliance with all government regulations.
 The Program Director participates as a member of the Leadership Team and contributes to agency planning, management and oversight.
 The CPD also works closely with the Program Committee of the Board of Directors and Executive Director to design and assess program effectiveness.

 Responsibilities